KPMG-Mike/html-css-intro/README.md

 > Clicking the 'Use this template' button is similar to forking the repository except that you don't get the previous commit history from the source repository like you would when forking the repository.

 4) Once a copy of this repository is in your GitHub space, you can clone your copy to your local development environment or fork it in a cloud IDE such as CloudSandbox.
-For the purposes of this workshop, we will be using CodeSandbox.

 ## CodeSandbox